 There are a wide range of telepresence systems available and underdevelopment.
 From Cisco’s telepresence system (shown above) for teleconferences,surrogate robots that are being used in hospitals that allow doctors to treat patients remotely to creepy to the creepy and almost lifelike Geminoid F.

 Telepresence improves communication during teleconferences as discussions flow more naturally than traditional conference calls.
-This is because the systems allow the users since they utilise the cocktail party effect, a phenomenon that allows you to focus on the person who is talking to you while others in the same teleconference are speaking at the same time.
+Telepresence systems utilise the “cocktail party effect”, a phenomenon that allows you to focus on the person who is talking to you in a busy environment (a bar, sporting arena etc.) while there are loud noises around you.

 What excites me is that telepresence can have a major impact on improving the safety of dangerous tasks such as bomb disposal, deep sea/space exploration and mine excavation by replacing humans with tele-operated robots.
 By providing various sensory stimulus such as haptic feedback, binaural recording they can immerse the operator and make them more aware and being able to interact with the robot’s surroundings thus making them more effective at the remote site.
 For example if a telepresence robot was being used in rescue survivors in a collapsed building the operator can localise sounds from survivors thus making the robot more effective in locating and rescuing them.
 Add in a manipulator arm the operator can remove rubble and free the survivors.